Robinson v. California

 Robinson v.
-California, 370 U.S. 660 (1962), is the first landmark decision of the United States Supreme Court in which the Eighth Amendment of the Constitution was interpreted to prohibit criminalization of particular acts or conduct, as contrasted with prohibiting the use of a particular form of punishment for a crime.
+California, 370 U.S. 660 (1962), is the first landmark decision of the United States Supreme Court in which the Eighth Amendment of the Constitution was interpreted to prohibit particular acts or conduct, as contrasted with prohibiting the use of a particular form of punishment for a crime.
 In Robinson, the Court struck down a California law that criminalized being addicted to narcotics.

 Background

 Robinson was stopped by a police officer who observed "tracks" on Robinson's arms from heroin use.
 The officer claimed Robinson admitted that he had occasionally injected narcotics, though Robinson denied admitting this, and also denied being an addict.
 The police arrested him under California law making it a misdemeanor to "be addicted to the use of narcotics"; Robinson was convicted in the Municipal Court of Los Angeles, and sentenced to 90 days' imprisonment.
 Robinson appealed his conviction to the Appellate Department of the Los Angeles County Superior Court, which upheld his conviction.
 He then appealed to the Supreme Court of the United States.

 California Health and Safety Code § 11721 provided: "No person shall use, or be under the influence of, or be addicted to the use of narcotics, excepting when administered by or under the direction of a person licensed by the State to prescribe and administer narcotics."